-The study, which examined skeletal remains from the modern and early industrial areas — and some from much earlier — found that, even accounting for age and obesity, osteoarthritis of the knee is twice as common today as it was before 1950.
+The study, which examined skeletal remains from the modern and early industrial areas — and some from much earlier — found that even accounting for age and obesity, osteoarthritis of the knee is twice as common today as it was before 1950.
 That’s a huge increase.

-Ian Wallace, a co-author of the study, explained to NPR that he had expected earlier populations of hunter-gatherers and farmers would have had higher rate of osteoarthritis because of their more physically demanding lifestyles.
+Ian Wallace, a co-author of the study, explained to NPR that he had expected earlier populations of hunter-gatherers and farmers would have had a higher rate of osteoarthritis because of their more physically demanding lifestyles.
 But what he found was the opposite.

 “I was actually extremely surprised to find that [osteoarthritis] is much more common today” than it was in Americans long ago, he says.